 - California Institute for Regenerative Medicine (CIRM) in California, USA

-Each of these important institutions and their contributions to the development of new iPSC therapies is explored in detail below.
+Each of these important institutions and their contributions to the development of new iPSC therapies is presented below.

 In 2013, Masayo Takahashi of the RIKEN Center for Developmental Biology in Kobe, Japan, initiated the first ever clinical research trial involving transplant of iPSCs into humans.
 Dr. Takahashi and her team are investigating the safety of iPSC-derived cell sheets in patients with wet-type age-related macular degeneration.
 While the trial was initiated in 2013, and production of iPSCs from patients began at that time, it was not until August of 2014 that the first patient, a Japanese woman, was implanted with retinal tissue generated using iPSCs derived from her own skin cells.
 A team of three eye specialists, led by Yasuo Kurimoto of the Kobe City Medical Center General Hospital, implanted a 1.3 by 3.0mm sheet of iPSC-derived retinal pigment epithelium cells into the patient’s retina.